Little Flavor: Heavy Leptons, Z' and Higgs Phenomenology

 A couple of hundreds GeV lepton partners can mediate some new processes.
 Here below $L$ or $N$ stands for heavy exotic charged lepton partners and heavy neutrinos while $l,n$ are the SM leptons.
 For $Z'$ search, the new processes could be summarized as below: \begin{enumerate} \item $Z' \rightarrow Ll \rightarrow nnll $ or $Z'' \rightarrow W'^+W'^- \rightarrow nnll $ \\ \item $Z' \rightarrow NN \rightarrow nnllll $ \\ It is also possible to have longer decay chain of $Z'$, to have more than 4 leptons final states. \item $Z'' \rightarrow W^+W'^- \rightarrow W^+lN\rightarrow W^+W^+ll\rightarrow 4jets+ll $ \\ \end{enumerate}

 For $W'$ search, there are also multi-lepton final states: $W'\rightarrow Nl \rightarrow nlll $ or $W'\rightarrow nL \rightarrow nnnl $.

 From the tree level couplings listed in the table, one could see that over $95\%$ $Z',Z'',W'$ decays go to multi-leptons and $E_{tmiss}$ final states rather than the Standard Model type di-muons or $e^+e^-$, which are under $1\%$.
 Detailed branching ratios depend on specific parameters in the model, such as $\gamma_1, \gamma_2$ in the gauge sector.
-Multi-leptons plus missing energy final states have been heavily studied in supersymmetry search \cite{Aad:2014qaa,Aad:2014vma,Aad:2014iza}, $Z' Z'' W'$ masses being 700 and 1400 $GeV$ are above the current bounds, but it may provide future guide for $Z'$ search.
+Multi-leptons plus missing energy final states have been heavily studied in supersymmetry search \cite{Aad:2014qaa,Aad:2014vma,Aad:2014iza}, and some recent study in the context of vector-like quark extension \cite{Chen:2015jmn,Berger:2014gga}. $Z' Z'' W'$ masses being 700 and 1400 $GeV$ are above the current bounds, but it may provide future guide for $Z'$ search.
 Especially reconstructing two same sign $W$ from $ 4jets+ll$ final states could be a distinct signature for this type of models.